morassman/process-palette/README.md

 Target|Description
 ---|---
 void|The output will not be captured at all. panel|The output will be shown in Process Palette's panel.
-Running a command that outputs to the panel will automatically open it. clipboard|The output will be stored on the clipboard. editor|The output will be inserted into the open editor at the current cursor position.
+Running a command that outputs to the panel will automatically open it if `autoShowOutput` is `true`. clipboard|The output will be stored on the clipboard.
+Streaming to the clipboard is not supported.
+If `stream` is `true` when the output target is `clipboard` then streaming will be disabled. editor|The output will be inserted into the open editor at the current cursor position.
 If an editor is not open the output is lost. console|The output will be appended to the developer console. file|The output will be written to a new file that will be opened in the Atom workspace.